How the PayPal Resolution Center Helps Resolve PayPal Disputes

 - Ask PayPal to investigate a potential problem with a transaction

 As a seller, you can respond to any customer inquiries and transaction problems through the portal.
 The PayPal Resolution Center allows sellers to communicate with buyers and reach a resolution that is acceptable to all parties.

 This portal is a great resource to enable collaboration with your buyers and resolve disputes.
 It’s important to note, though, that the PayPal Resolution Center is only an option for transactions conducted using PayPal’s payment services.

 If the customer turns to the bank to file a chargeback—bypassing both PayPal and the merchant—the dispute center will not be able to help.
 The tool only works when PayPal facilitates payment from both ends of a transaction.
 If the customer uses a payment card, that means PayPal is only serving in the role of a merchant processor and acquirer.
-This is another advantage that PayPal disputes have over conventional chargebacks.
+This is another advantage that PayPal disputes have over a conventional payment card dispute.

 What About Seller Protection?

 The PayPal Resolution Center can’t help you in the event of a credit card dispute.
 That doesn’t mean you’re on your own if the customer files a chargeback, though.